 But again, the brand will have inherent weaknesses as its identity may easily be confused with its established competitor and from the consumer perspective, product and value differences will be perceived as negligible.

 The real quest is to create a new brand for a ‘me too’ product with exceptionally strong brand attributes that enable it to quickly achieve success by establishing a higher rate of sale than its competitors.

 With every product sector highly competitive, winning over customers in store represents the biggest challenge.

-Successful brands have the ability to create a dialogue with us and create strong emotive connections, just like our relationship with friends.
+Successful brands have the ability to create a powerful dialogue with us on an individual level and create strong emotive connections, just like our relationship with friends.